 Your target market is the group of consumers you think will buy your products.
 This group is what all your branding and marketing should be based on, so it’s important that you have a clear idea of who that audience is.

 If you’re already in business, you should be able to look at your analytics to determine who your best customers are.
 Nailing down a target market may seem more difficult if you’re just starting out, but that’s another place where your competitive analysis can be helpful.
 Analyse your competitors and create a hypothesis of who their target market is.
 You can look at messaging on their site, where they sell, how they speak, etc. to determine this.

 What laws and regulations should you be aware of?

 We always recommend that you consult with an experienced legal and financial advisor when you’re making major decisions like starting a business or branching out from brick-and-mortar retail to eCommerce.
-There are a number of things to think about on this front.
+We are not qualified to give you such advice but there are a number of things to think about on this front.
 Here are just a few:

 What functionality does an eCommerce platform need to have for your online store to be successful?

 There are two things to consider when you are thinking about the functionality of your online store: the front end and the back end.